Semi-derived Ringel-Hall algebras and Drinfeld double: Drinfeld double

-In this section, as in Section 3 we also assume that $\ca$ is a hereditary abelian $k$-category which is essentially small with finite-dimensional homomorphism and extension spaces.
-As usual we use $\ch(\ca)$ to denote the Ringel-Hall algebra of $\ca$ over $\Q$ in Section 3.
-However, in this section, we assume that $\ch(\ca)$ is an associative algebra over $\C$, i.e., $\ch(\ca)\otimes _\Q \C$.
+As in Section \ref{sec:semi}, we shall assume in this section that $\ca$ is a hereditary abelian $\K$-linear category which is essentially small with finite-dimensional homomorphism and extension spaces.
+We assume that Ringel-Hall algebras are defined over $\C$.